-A: The workspace is the area in which models are designed and stored.
-Models, experiments and results are stored to the workspace.
+A: The Workspace is a area in which models are designed and stored.
+Models, experiments and results are stored in the workspace.
 A workspace can be created or imported.
 Once created, the name of the workspace cannot be changed.

 A: Start with the end in mind:

 - What questions do I want to answer?
-This provides input to what the report should contain.
+This provides input into what the report should contain.

-- What do I need to know in order to answer the questions.
-This provides input to what results and data to display.
+- What do I need to know to answer the questions?
+This provides input as to what results and data to display.

 - What scenarios must be covered?
 This provides input to the design of the experiment.

 - What phenomena do I want to capture?
-This provide input to the model design.
+This provides input to the model design.